zowe/docs-site/docs/user-guide/cli-db2plugin.md

 ### SQL0805N: Database BIND

-To be able to run remote SQL commands against a Db2 database it needs to have had a `BIND` command invoked against it.
-If this hasn't occurred then you will see an error with `SQL0805N` similar to the log below:
+To be able to run remote SQL commands against a Db2 database, you must invoke a `BIND` command against it.
+If the `BIND` command is not run, you will see an error that contains `SQL0805N` similar to the log below:

 ```
 Command Error:
 DB2 ODBC Driver Error: [node-ibm_db] Error in ODBCConnection::QuerySync while executing query.Error Details:
 Error:    [IBM][CLI Driver][DB2] SQL0805N  Package "DSNV112E.NULLID.SYSSH200.5359534C564C3031" was not found.
 ```
-If you receive this error a user with `DBADM` authority will need to run the `BIND` command.
+If you receive this error, a user with `DBADM` authority must run the `BIND` command.
 This will typically be done by a Db2 System Programmer.
-More information can be found in the [DB2 knowledge center documentation](https://medium.com/r/?url=https%3A%2F%2Fwww.ibm.com%2Fsupport%2Fproducthub%2Fdb2%2Fdocs%2Fcontent%2FSSEPGG_11.5.0%2Fcom.ibm.db2.luw.admin.cmd.doc%2Fdoc%2Fr0001935.html), as well as [The Bind process](https://medium.com/r/?url=https%3A%2F%2Fwww.ibm.com%2Fsupport%2Fknowledgecenter%2FSSEPEK_10.0.0%2Fapsg%2Fsrc%2Ftpc%2Fdb2z_bindprocess.html).
+More information can be found in the [Db2 product documentation](https://medium.com/r/?url=https%3A%2F%2Fwww.ibm.com%2Fsupport%2Fproducthub%2Fdb2%2Fdocs%2Fcontent%2FSSEPGG_11.5.0%2Fcom.ibm.db2.luw.admin.cmd.doc%2Fdoc%2Fr0001935.html) and [The Bind process](https://medium.com/r/?url=https%3A%2F%2Fwww.ibm.com%2Fsupport%2Fknowledgecenter%2FSSEPEK_10.0.0%2Fapsg%2Fsrc%2Ftpc%2Fdb2z_bindprocess.html).